Kaleybar: Potential for tourism

-James Morier, the author of "The Adventures of Hajji Baba of Ispahan", travelling through Kaleybar in early 19th century described the city in the following words, "Kaleybar... was formerly a considerable place.
+James Morier, the author of The Adventures of Hajji Baba of Ispahan, travelling through Kaleybar in early 19th century described the city in the following words, "Kaleybar... was formerly a considerable place.
 Its extensive gardens have become a forest of fruit-trees, where the walnuts grow to an immense size..."
-More recently, Jamie Maslin, a Canadian traveler write, " ... was surrounded by steep green mountains, the peaks of which remained unseen, shrouded in a slowly drifting mountain mist.
+More recently, Jamie Maslin, a Canadian traveler wrote that Kaleybar " ... was surrounded by steep green mountains, the peaks of which remained unseen, shrouded in a slowly drifting mountain mist.
 It was a great location and once again so very different from most people's perception of Iran - not dry and parched like its central deserts, but as lush and green as merry old mother England."